List of Pennsylvania Scenic Byways: Laurel Highlands

 The Laurel Highlands Scenic Byway runs along PA 381 and PA 711 from the West Virginia border in Fayette County north to Seward in Westmoreland County.
 The byway runs through rural areas of the Laurel Highlands, providing access to Ohiopyle State Park, Fallingwater, Kentuck Knob, Laurel Caverns, and Fort Ligonier.

 Lebanon Cornwall

 The Lebanon Cornwall Scenic Byway follows PA 419 between Cornwall and Newmanstown in Lebanon County.
 The byway runs through the Pennsylvania Dutch Country, serving the Middlecreek Wildlife Preserve, the Lebanon Valley Rail Trail, and the Cornwall Iron Furnace.

 Longhouse

 The Longhouse National Forest Scenic Byway follows a loop along PA 321, PA 59, and Forest Road 262 in Warren and McKean counties.
 The byway is located in the Allegheny National Forest, passing by the Allegheny Reservoir.

 National Road

 The National Road Scenic Byway follows the historic National Road along US 40 between the West Virginia and Maryland borders in Washington, Fayette, and Somerset counties.
 The byway serves historical sites including Fort Necessity National Battlefield, the Brownsville Northside Historic District, and Bowman's Castle.
 The byway is also part of an All-American Road called the Historic National Road.

+Route 6 Heritage Corridor

+The Route 6 Heritage Corridor Scenic Byway follows US 6 through Warren, McKean, Potter, and Tioga counties in the northern part of the state.
+The corridor features many small towns and scenic views.